 If you or someone you know is a danger to themselves or someone else, go to the nearest ER or call 911.

-If your need is urgent, contact SSU Department of Public Safety at 740-351-3232 to be connected with a licensed mental health professional for crisis intervention or screening outside of regular business hours.
+Contact SSU Department of Public Safety at (740) 351-3232 to meet with a licensed mental health professional for crisis intervention or screening outside of regular business hours.

 - National Suicide Prevention Lifeline: 1-800-273-TALK (1-800-273-8255)

 - National 24/7 Suicide Hotline: 1-800-SUICIDE (1-800-784-2433)

 - List of State of Ohio Suicide Hotlines